The continued political chaos and uncertainty is likely to increase the potential for violence in the country.

 “We deplore the brutality of the terrorists who perpetrated today’s unprovoked attack on Yemeni citizens, who were peacefully engaged in Friday prayers,” Josh Earnest, a White House spokesperson, said on Friday.

-The Islamic State of Iraq and the Levant (ISIL), an offshoot of al-Qaeda, claimed responsibility for the attacks on Twitter.
+The Islamic State of Iraq and the Levant (ISIL) group claimed responsibility for the attacks on Twitter.
 It threatened that these attacks were “only a part of the coming flood”.

-Earnest said the US was still investigating the claim of responsibility by the Yemeni branch of ISIL.
+Earnest said the US is still investigating the claim of responsibility by the Yemeni branch of ISIL.
 He said

-the US was looking to see whether ISIL has a command-and-control structure that would enable it to coordinate the attack.
+the US is looking to see whether ISIL has a command-and-control structure that would enable it to coordinate the attack.